Japan Visa from Dubai: Tourist & Visit Visa Guide 2026

 It is important to understand that Japan visa categories are strictly interpreted.
 If you enter on a tourist visa, you cannot conduct any paid business activities.
 Similarly, cultural activities must be clearly non-commercial.
 Misrepresenting your purpose of visit is grounds for denial of entry at the Japanese border.

-- OraVisa can submit and collect your application, saving you the Embassy trip
+- OraVisa can prepare and submit your application, saving you the trip to the centre

-- The Embassy observes both Japanese national holidays and UAE public holidays
+- VFS centre and consulate observe both Japanese national holidays and UAE public holidays

-Dubai residents using OraVisa for Japan visa applications benefit from our established Embassy relationship.
-We schedule your submission, ensure documents meet the Embassy's strict requirements, and collect your passport once processed.
+Dubai residents using OraVisa for Japan visa applications benefit from our familiarity with the VFS Global process and the Consulate's requirements.
+We prepare your documents to specification, handle the submission, and collect your passport once processed.
 This is particularly valuable given the strict photo requirements and document formatting standards that Japan enforces.

 Japan Visa Photo Requirements: Strict Standards Apply